ThalesGroup/CDSP-Orchestration/PowerShell/CipherTrustManager/README.md

     -domain <sub-domain_to_authenticate_into> #(optional)
 ```

-3. At this point, you are connected and authenticated so you can make any calls that the REST API and PowerShell Module supports
+3. At this point, you are connected and authenticated so you can make any calls that the REST API and PowerShell Module supports.

 ## What's in the Module so far